khyatith/Spotify-artists/README.md

 # Instructions to run the app

 1. Add CLIENT_ID as environment variable CLIENT_ID=<your client id from spotify>
+2. Create an App on spotify, go to edit settings, add http://localhost:8080 as redirect url
-2. Clone the repo
+3. Clone the repo
-3. cd Spotify-artists
+4. cd Spotify-artists
-4. npm install OR yarn install
+5. npm install OR yarn install
-5. npm start OR yarn start : Open the app on localhost:8080
+6. npm start OR yarn start : Open the app on localhost:8080
-6. To run tests, yarn test OR npm test
+7. To run tests, yarn test OR npm test

 # App Workflow